What's Coming to Netflix in May 2022

 - A Perfect Pairing (2022) N – Victoria Justice headlines this new romantic comedy from director Stuart McDonald.
 It’s about a LA wine-company executive who travels to Australia to bag a big client.
 She ends up bagging a rugged local.

-- Insiders (Season 2) N – Spanish reality game show – coming to Netflix weekly.
+- Insiders (Season 2 – Episodes 1-3) N – Spanish reality game show – coming to Netflix weekly.

 - Rodrigo Sant’Anna: I’ve Arrived (2022) N – Stand-up comedy special.